BoogieHasFun/github-boogiehasfun/README.md

 ### this may be updated, but infrequently. this website was mainly for learning purposes and not for anything else.
+# USE THE GITHUB PAGES VERSION, the original website is having some trouble and must be fixed soon. expect me to transfer the files to a new server soon.

 x = not finished